QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/using-virtualflow-2.0/virtualflow-2.0-commands.md

 ## Location

 All VirtualFlow 2.0 commands are all stored in the `tools` folder.
-These commands start with the prefix "`vflp_`" for the VFLP 2.0 module and the prefix "`vfvs_`" for the VFVS 2.0 module.
+These commands start with the prefix "`vflp_`" for the AFLP module and the prefix "`vfvs_`" for the AFVS module.
 The `tools` folder is also the primary working directory for any user-command available in VirtualFlow 2.0, meaning that all VirtualFlow 2.0 commands have to be executed while being in this folder.

 ## Executing Commands